 inspired the authors of the Old and New Testaments to write material that is inerrant

 -- free of error.

-were inspired by God.
-They view the Bible is completely free of error, as originally
+They view the Bible as completely free of error, as originally

 written.
 Since they believe that the Bible is totally truthful and reliable, then they are forced to